-Dr Cecilia Johansson is a Senior Lecturer in the Section of Respiratory Infections, at the National Heart and Lung Institute, Imperial College London.
+Dr Cecilia Johansson is a Reader in Respiratory Immunology in the Section of Respiratory Infections, at the National Heart and Lung Institute, Imperial College London.

 Cecilia did her undergraduate studies at Umeå University and Lund University, Sweden.
 She then did her PhD in the Section for Immunology at Lund University under the supervision of Professor Mary Jo Wick working on Salmonella infection and dendritic cells.
 She subsequently trained as a postdoctoral fellow with Brian Kelsall at the National Institutes of Health, Bethesda, USA, studying the role of type I interferons (IFNs) during intestinal virus infection.

 Cecilia is a member of the Medical Research Club, Faculty of 1000 and the Asthma UK Centre for Asthma and Allergy.
 She is also a member of the Society for Mucosal Immunology Extramural Programs Committee and their membership committee.
 Cecilia also organises the Imperial CREST Academy through which Imperial College provides mentors for extracurricular science projects for 16-18 year old students.
 She is an associate editor for Mucosal Immunology and Frontiers in Immunology (Mucosal Immunology Section).

 Work in Cecilia's laboratory is supported by grants from the MRC, BBSRC, Wellcome Trust, CRUK, BRC, the Jameel Fund and the Rosetrees Trust.